jazarja/idx-eipo-scraper/README.md

 # e-IPO Scraper

-A scraper based on Scrapy should be developed to extract all IDX IPO data from e-ipo.co.id.
+A scraper based on Scrapy to extract all IDX IPO data from e-ipo.co.id.

 ## Run FlareSolverr Docker